 The answer comes from two sources.
-For our walking calorie calculators, I use the MET measurements conducted by Barbara A. Ainsworth.
-They measured the actual calories expended by people walking uphill at a brisk 3.5 miles per hour with those walking on flat, firm ground at the same speed.
+First, our walking calorie calculator, I use MET measurements from research conducted by Barbara A. Ainsworth.
+In her research, they measured the actual calories expended by people walking uphill at a brisk 3.5 miles per hour with those walking on flat, firm ground at the same speed.
 The difference was an increase of calories burned by 60% or by an additional 48 calories per mile for a 150 pound person.
-On the flats, that person would burn 80 calories per mile.
+On flat ground, that person would burn 80 calories per mile.

 But unless you are on a treadmill, what goes up must come down.
 Do you lose all of that extra calorie burn because you were going downhill for part of your walk?